numpy/numpy/doc/source/reference/arrays.classes.rst

         class define special methods like ``__add__`` and ``__lt__`` that delegate to ufuncs just like ndarray does.
 An easy way to do this is to subclass from :class:`~numpy.lib.mixins.NDArrayOperatorsMixin`.
-      - If you subclass :class:`ndarray`, we strongly recommend that you avoid confusion by neither setting :func:`__array_ufunc__` to :obj:`None`, which makes no sense for an array subclass, nor by defining it and also defining reverse methods, which methods will be called by ``CPython`` in preference over the :class:`ndarray` forward methods.
+      - If you subclass :class:`ndarray`, we recommend that you put all your override logic in ``__array_ufunc__`` and not also override special methods.
+This ensures the class hierarchy is determined in only one place rather than separately by the ufunc machinery and by the binary operation rules (which gives preference to special methods of subclasses; the alternative way to enforce a one-place only hierarchy, of setting :func:`__array_ufunc__` to :obj:`None`, would seem very unexpected and thus confusing, as then the subclass would not work at all with ufuncs).
       - :class:`ndarray` defines its own :func:`__array_ufunc__`, which,
         evaluates the ufunc if no arguments have overrides, and returns :obj:`NotImplemented` otherwise.
 This may be useful for subclasses